 Same goes for adults ...
 I am so bad at drinking water on planes!
 Between wrangling kids, airport logistics, and just forgetting, I always end up dehydrated.
 And when that happens, I really feel it.
 Headaches, bloating, irritability, jet lag that hits harder - it all gets worse when I’m not hydrated properly.

-My fave are the Liquid IV travel packets.
+Organika's adult electrolytes are SO delicious and make me literally chug water.
 I usually drink one packet the day before we fly, another the morning of, and sometimes one more mid-flight.
 It helps your body absorb more water with added electrolytes and vitamins, which makes a big difference on long travel days.
 Especially if we have broken sleep or we’re flying overnight, staying ahead of dehydration REALLY helps energy levels stay more stable and makes it easier to adjust to the new time zone once we land (and parent through that first challenging day).

 This one’s personal.
 My mom and grandfather were both beekeepers, so I grew up using honey and propolis for everything from coughs, colds and sore throats.
 It's just always been part of our home medicine cabinet.